ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "the way we went"
       },
       "s_YwvFhQnkzmXh": {
-        "meaning": "We reccomend going for a swim in the ocean to shake up the body."
+        "meaning": "We recommend going for a swim in the ocean to invigorate the body."
       },
       "s_ZGuG99MPfjaw": {
         "meaning": "It wasn't until we had already gone into the pool that we experienced the powers of the Icelandic weather gods."